 The Danish Energy Agency will publish the tender conditions in autumn 2021.
 At the same time there will be open for applications for prequalification to the tender.
 Further information about the subsidy scheme is available on the Danish Energy Agency’s website: http://www.ens.dk/hesseloe

 Read the agreement about the subsidy scheme for Hesselø Offshore Windfarm (the agreement is only available in Danish).

 Facts about Hesselø OWF

-Hesselø OWF will be located north of Zealand in Kattegat.
+- Hesselø OWF will be located north of Zealand in Kattegat.
 The OWF will have an installed capacity of between 800-1,200 MW.
 A maximum of 1,000 MW can be delivered to the transmission grid through a point of connection in Hovegård, around 50 km from the shore.
 The OWF owner can make use of the extra 200 MW for “overplanting” to optimize design of the windfarm and cables.
 The Danish Energy Agency are in general investigating the rules on direct lines.
-In relation to Hesselø OWF, this can have an impact on the possibility to feed in all or part of the electricity can be used in Power-to-X or battery assets.
+In relation to Hesselø OWF, this can have an impact on the possibility to feed in all or part of the produced electricity into Power-to-X or battery assets.
 The Danish Energy Agency expects that the analysis of direct lines will be reported to the political level before the end of 2021.
 UPDATED 23 April 2021.

 Head of Media Relations Ture Falbe-Hansen, email@example.com, +45 25 13 78 46

 Project manager Therese Kofoed Jensen, firstname.lastname@example.org, +45 33 92 68 10

 The Danish Energy Agency is responsible for tasks linked to energy production, supply and consumption, as well as Danish efforts to reduce carbon emissions.
 The Agency is also responsible for supporting the economical optimisation of utilities that in addition to energy includes water, waste and telecommunication.